Sharing your Christian faith: Four scenarios

 Scenario 4

 This is a 17-year-old guy from California.
-I asked why he didn't believe in God and he told me because it got in his way.
+I asked why he didn't believe in God, and he told me it was because it got in his way.
 He said there was a certain way he wanted to live his life and that God and Jesus and all of that got in the way.

 He told me that to believe in God and Jesus takes a full commitment.
 He said it is something you should do with all that you are and that he couldn't do that.
 He even quoted the Bible where Jesus talked about counting the cost before you join.
 He said he wasn't ready, but maybe he would be someday.
 He had "things to do" before he could give up his life.